Felix Hernandez pitches like The King, Mariners win in 10th on Omar Narvaez home run

 It was also so vintage because Hernandez allowed just one run in seven innings against the White Sox on Saturday night, but like so many outings over his 15-year career, he did all that and still didn’t get a win.

-It took extra innings, but the Mariners didn’t sour his outing when Omar Narvaez against his former team homered off the top of the wall in right-center field with two outs in the bottom of the 10th inning for a 2-1 victory.
+It took extra innings, but the Mariners didn’t completely sour his outing after Omar Narvaez, against his former team, homered off the top of the wall in right-center field with two outs in the bottom of the 10th inning for a 2-1 victory.

-It was Narvaez’s 21st home run of the season, with a Gatorade shower in the dugout ensuing, and the Mariners improved to 61-88.
+It was quickly appealed whether Narvaez touched home plate or not, but the umpires eventually signaled that the game was over.
+It was Narvaez’s 21st home run of the season, and his first career walkoff, with a Gatorade shower in the dugout ensuing.

 But back to Hernandez.

-This was the 131st time in The King’s career he had pitched at least seven innings while allowing one earned run or fewer.
+This was the 131st time in The King’s career he has pitched at least seven innings while allowing one earned run or fewer.
 Of those 131 outings, Hernandez has 89 wins and now 35 no decisions to go with seven losses (including that stellar April start when the Mariners lost 1-0 to the Padres).

 So, yeah, this was too familiar for Felix.
 His 35 no decisions in such outings trail only Roger Clemens (38), Don Sutton (38) and Greg Maddux (37) for most in MLB history.